i

 The size of the archive can be very useful to those searching remotely.
 Try to use standard measurements.
 For example:

-Extent entries that are not so useful are things like:
+Extent entries that may not be so useful for researchers are things like:

 Describe the archive in the Scope and Content